Uarlley/Brainstorlley/README.md

 # Brainstorlley
-This is a shit game for educational purposes
+This is a shit game for educational purposes.

+O jogo!